How to Rob a Bank (2026 film): Production

 Mark Bianculli wrote the script for a heist film and began developing it for several years with Imagine Entertainment.
 David Leitch was eventually attached to direct and produce from his production company 87North Productions when Amazon MGM Studios also joined the project.
 Nicholas Hoult was cast in the lead role in March 2025, with Anna Sawai added to the cast and Pete Davidson entering negotiations to join the following month.
 Davidson was confirmed to join in May, with Rhenzy Feliz and Zoë Kravitz joining the cast.
 John C. Reilly and Christian Slater joined the cast in June and July, respectively.

 Principal photography began in Pittsburgh in June 2025.

 Release

-How to Rob a Bank is scheduled to be released in the United States on September 4, 2026.
+How to Rob a Bank is scheduled to be released in the United States on November 13, 2026.
+It was originally scheduled to release on September 4, 2026, but was pushed back to its current date.
+It was also slated for a release in Japan on the same day, but on June 17, Sony Pictures announced that it was canceled.